-Being an integral part of four -paneled gown, Yếm is the most popular bra worn by Vietnamese women in the past.
-One finds in its manufacture a silk or cotton fabric square whose the ends are fixed by the strings tied behind the back and at the level of the neck.
-This is intended to cover and to support the chest and to leave naked the rest of the upper part of the body.
-Yêm causes not only lure of seduction but also pleasant freshness during the summer days.
+Being an integral element of four-part dress, Yếm is the most popular bra worn by Vietnamese women in the past.
+One finds in its manufacture a silk or cotton fabric square, the ends of which are fixed by strings tied behind the back and at the neck level.
+This is intended to cover and support the chest for leaving naked the rest of the body’s upper part.
+Yếm causes not only lure of seduction but also pleasant freshness during summer days.

-However in winter, it becomes a kind of the underwear to which is added the four-paneled dress that allows the Vietnamese women to protect themselves against the cold.
+However in winter, it becomes a kind of the underwear to which is added the four-part dress, thus allowing Vietnamese women to protect themselves against the cold.

-In the Vietnamese tradition, the wasp’s waist is one of the characteristic features of female beauty.
-That is perhaps why the birth of this bra is related to this design to highlight the women’s line by showing the segmented body of the wasp with the association of “halter-neck” and tie on the back of this undershirt ( camisole in French ).
+In the Vietnamese tradition, the wasp waist is one of the distinctive traits of female beauty.
+That is perhaps why the birth of this bra is related to this design with the aim of highlighting the women’s line and showing the wasp segmented body by the association of “halter-neck” and tie on the back of this undershirt (camisole in French).

 It was worn by all sections of the population without exception.
-But the notion of color which differentiate between the categories of people who wear it.
-The brown colour is intended for the farmers while the educated girls prefer the harmonious, elegant and discrete colors.
+But the notion of color differentiates between the categories of people wearing it.
+The brown colour is intended for farmers while educated girls prefer the harmonious, elegant and discrete colors.
 For the elderly, the dark remains the most widely used.
 Despite this observation, it is possible to see Yếm with eccentric colours.

-One does not known its origin but there Yếm was appeared for the first time in the 11th century under the Ly dynasty.
-It undergoes many changes over time before being again recently an glamourous fashion article, competitor of “Áo dài”.
-In the old days, it was accompanied by wearing a skirt and a turban cloth (black or brown) or purple gauze or a scarf that ends with a “Crow beak” at the top of the front. (khăn vuôn mõ quạ ).
-It is only during the Emperor Minh Mạng’s reign that the black pants was imposed instead of the skirt.
+One does not known its origin but Yếm was appeared for the first time in the 11th century under the Lý dynasty.
+It underwent many changes over time before being again recently an glamourous fashion article, competitor of “Áo dài”.
+In old days, it was accompanied by wearing a skirt and a turban cloth (black or brown) or a scarf ending with a “Crow beak” at the front top. (khăn vuôn mõ quạ).
+It is only during the reign of Minh Mạng emperor that the black pants was imposed instead of the skirt.

-Yếm is an inexhaustible source for Vietnamese poets among which is the famous Hồ Xuân Hương.
-She has had the opportunity to describe not only the romantic and glamourous picture of this Vietnamese undershirt but also the innocence of a young girl living in a society ruled by Confucian immutable ethic, in his poem entitled “the girl asleep in the daytime” (Thiếu nữ ngủ ngày).
+Yếm is an inexhaustible source for Vietnamese poets among which is famous Hồ Xuân Hương.
+She has had the opportunity to describe not only the romantic and glamourous image of this Vietnamese undershirt but also the innocence of a young girl living in a society ruled by Confucian immutable ethic, in her poem entitled “the girl asleep in the daytime” (Thiếu nữ ngủ ngày).